 About Malcom Reed

-I am a professional BBQ’er.
+I am a professional Barbecue’er.
 I’ve cooked the competition barbecue circuit since 2001 with my team, Killer Hogs… and we’re still going strong.
 Along with my brother, Waylon Reed, we cook over 20 professional barbecue contests a year.

 I have a passion for barbecue and cooking really good food.
 I’ve been a student of barbecue all my life and I always want to learn more.
 And I like to share my recipes too… that’s how this whole thing all got started.